 In Florida, any business that employs more than two people is required by law to have workers’ compensation insurance.
 Workers’ compensation is important as it helps protect employers from being sued and allows employees to mitigate losses – workers’ compensation covers injured worker’s medical expenses, funeral expenses, lost income, and more.

-Since there is a chance for your claim to be denied or undervalued, working with a workers’ compensation attorney increases your chances of receiving maximum benefits for injuries sustained.
+Since there is a chance for your claim to be denied or undervalued, working with a St. Petersburg workers compensation lawyer increases your chances of receiving maximum benefits for injuries sustained.
 If you are currently pursuing a workers’ comp claim in St. Petersburg, consider getting in touch with us at Florida Lawyers 360 for the legal counsel and representation you need.

 Our attorneys are experienced and knowledgeable in the field and are ready to fight aggressively to protect your rights and ensure you receive the benefits you deserve.
 When it comes to your workers’ compensation benefits in Florida, we are your best bet.
 Call us now to schedule a consultation with our workers’ compensation attorneys and have your case reviewed at no cost.